arunktele/cnos-restapi/README.md

 #### User input Description

 ##### rolename
-      The ansible rolename used by the playbook.
+      The ansible rolename to be used in the playbook.
 A directory is created with the rolename with the commands, results, template, tasks and vars sub-directory.
       directory.
 ##### Controller IP
       The IP address of the controller which receives the telemetry data from the switch.
 ##### Controller Port
-      The controller TCP listening port that receives the telemetry data from the switch.
+      The controller's TCP listening port that receives the telemetry data from the switch.
 ##### Controller Vrf
       The vrf of the configured IP address.
-This is either management or default
+This value is either management or default
 ##### Heart beat interval
-      The switch sends heartbeat to the configured controller every few seconds.
-The heartebeat interval is configured by this
+      The switch sends a heartbeat to the configured controller every few seconds.
+The heartbeat interval is configured by this
       parameter.
 The range is between 1 and 600.
 ##### Report type
       The type of telemetry report.